This is the ultimate platform for integration of mind, body and spiritual nature. Its goal is consciousness development and exploration.

 Pratyahara relates closely to Yama.
 Pratyahara translates to the withdrawal of senses, but it’s much more than withdrawal.
 In this case, it involves learning to observe and control our thoughts and emotions.
 Thus, turning the attention away from the external, but not ignoring it either.
 Self-Observation is one skill set that can be cultivated.

 The idea of observing the internal also correlates to Niyama.
 This is the observance of practices for self-training.
 Self-training requires self-observation.
 Most people aren’t aware of this level of thought and emotion.
 So, it takes techniques with mantras and chanting to suspend the active mind.
 And, guess what?
 This too is similar to the process for achieving the transcendent state of Samādhi.
 Likewise, it also has similarities to the Analytical process of the Enneagram of Personality.
-Consequently, one begins to see how each of the eight limbs of this path are interwoven.
+Consequently, one begins to see how each of the eight limbs of this path is interwoven.
 It shows us how the mind is a paradox.
 It uses itself to move beyond itself.

 It’s not in what you believe is important.
 Instead, it’s all about applying the processes like those of the eightfold path.
 As a result, it is a calling.
 It is a Hero’s Journey.
 You begin this inner quest like any other.
 You must take the first step and do something.
 There are a number of things within the platform of spiritual exploration.
 What’s important is that you start.